 You don’t have to go far for this famous Vertical special.
 Ask to sit on their patio that allows dogs and overlooks the pond, order a Bloody Mary, and prepare yourself.
 We’ll leave some of the delight of this surprise to Vertical itself, but don’t let your jaw drop when you see the chicken AND waffle that is only one part of this extravagant drink.

 Make sure the pup is on a leash, then head straight across Highway 40 from the Vintage Hotel to Bonfils Stanton Outdoor Center.
+Bring your sneakers or snowshoes to enjoy this beautiful hike in any season.
 On this 7 mile out and back hike you’ll get warmed up on the gentle 1.5 mile Discovery Trail, then start your ascent on Jim Creek Trail.
 The trail continues on for about 2 miles, following the creek through the woods until reaching a picturesque waterfall.

 Afternoon: Explore New Trails